On Camera Lab

 Classwork Can Be Deceiving—Avoid the Pitfalls

-As a Casting Director, I know that what seems exciting in the moment of the audition sometimes doesn’t pop when that same performance is reviewed on tape.
+When I worked in Casting, I knew that what seemed exciting in the moment of the audition sometimes didn’t pop when that same performance was reviewed on tape.
 The tape lacks the in-person magic that can smooth over rough spots we might otherwise miss.

 The camera reveals all, the tape doesn’t lie.